May 6, 2025

 *This data was pulled from G2 in 2025.
 Some reviews may have been edited for clarity.

-Adobe After Effect is one of the leading industry-standard motion design applications, and while its versatility can initially feel overwhelming, it quickly becomes one of the most flexible tools that offers many creative solutions to make your project shine!
+Although Adobe After Effect leads the category for G2's animation software grid, its versatility can initially feel overwhelming, it quickly becomes one of the most flexible tools that offers many creative solutions to make your project shine!
 Adobe AE has everything you need with its seamless integration with other Adobe apps like Premiere Pro and Photoshop to pre-built templates to streamline production.

 Other than these features, what sets Adobe After Effects apart for me is its customizable interface offering an extensive library of third-party plugins to add advanced effects and transitions.
 In addition to its plugin support, the app is popular among the online community, which means there are plenty of tutorials to help me with any type of project.